Canon 4000D vs Pentax KP

 Feature comparison: Canon 4000D vs Pentax KP

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 4000D and the KP are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the KP offers a wider field of view (100%) than the one in the 4000D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the KP has a higher magnification (0.63x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 4000D and Pentax KP along with similar information for a selection of comparators.

 One feature that differentiates the KP and the 4000D is in-body image stabilization (IBIS).
 The KP reduces the risk of handshake-induced blur with all attached lenses, while the 4000D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.